RohanKummaraguntla/TaxonomyGeneration/README.md

 # Patent Taxonomy Generation (taxonomy.py)

+## What is this?

+This repository contains the code, data processing pipeline, and LaTeX manuscript for a paper titled:

+**“Enhancing Patent Readability: Leveraging Large Language Model-Generated Taxonomies for Structured Outputs”**

-A Flask-based API that uses Hugging Face language models to extract structured taxonomies from patent PDF files.
+A Flask-based API that uses large language models to extract structured taxonomies from patent PDF files.

 ---